mhanauer/CGMCCSCBudget/README.md

 In this model I am assuming that kids who have an IEP with SEL will have it each year.
 I am assuming that about 2.4% new IEP's will be present each for the population that is being assesed.
 The new screeners will produce 2.4%

-perct = .16 of Indiana students have IEP's.
-Given the strong correlation between academic and SEL outcomes we are assuming that about .25 of those IEP students will identified as needing to include an SEL problem in their IEP making their SEL services eligible for Mediciad reminbursement.
+Teacher referral systems only get about half of students, but we have a stronger teacher referral systems and we have social workers who also look at IEP students for social issues and parents involved in the referral system therefore we are only anctipating that we have missed about 15% of the IEP students who need

 enrollTwo = This is the student populations for the grades that will be included in the second year of the program where universal assessments will be conducted (7th, 9th, and 1st through 6th)